This cream of turkey soup with potatoes and vegetables is a comforting and super delicious way of dealing with leftover turkey.

 - The best stock is homemade stock.

 - And this is a great opportunity of making your own stock.
-If you have leftover turkey you probably have some leftover turkey bones as well.
+If you have leftover turkey you probably have some leftover bones as well.

 - And making stock it soooo easy, all you need is time, but there is not much work involved actually.